 For the Comprehension composite, classification accuracy indices at the cut ranged from 0.819 to 0.986 (Table 5.7.3.2) and classification consistency at the cut ranged from 0.757 to 0.980 (Table 5.7.3.3).
 The lowest marginal classification accuracy and consistency values were found for students in Grade 3 at the PL 4/PL 5 cut.
-Note that Grade 3 was also identified as having the lowest overall classification accuracy and consistency in the Comprehension composite.
-The low marginal classification accuracy and consistency at the PL 4/PL 5 cut appeared to have contributed to its low overall classification accuracy and consistency.
+Note that Grade 3 was also identified as having the lowest overall classification accuracy and consistency at the PL 4/PL 5 cut.
+Note that Grade 3 was also identified as having the lowest overall classification accuracy and consistency at the PL 4/PL 5 cut appeared to have contributed to its low overall classification accuracy and consistency.
 However, it should be noted that the marginal classification accuracy and consistency for the Grade 3 Comprehension composite are still in the high .70's and .90's.

 For the Overall composite, classification accuracy indices at the cut ranged from 0.876 to 0.992 (Table 5.7.4.2) and classification consistency at the cut ranged from 0.829 to 0.991 (Table 5.7.4.3).
 The lowest marginal classification accuracy and consistency values were found for students in Grade 3 at the PL 3/PL 4 cut.
-Note that Grade 3 was also identified as having the lowest marginal classification accuracy and consistency in the Comprehension composite.
-The low marginal classification accuracy and consistency at the PL 3/PL 4 cut appeared to have contributed to its low overall classification accuracy and consistency.
+Note that Grade 3 was also identified as having the lowest marginal classification accuracy and consistency at the PL 3/PL 4 cut.
+Note that Grade 3 was also identified as having the lowest marginal classification accuracy and consistency at the PL 3/PL 4 cut appeared to have contributed to its low overall classification accuracy and consistency.
 However, it should be noted that the marginal classification accuracy and consistency for the Grade 3 Overall composite are still in the .80's and .90's.